sarahpoulin/programming_quizzes/README.md

 5. **Open in browser**
    - Local: `http://localhost:5000`
-   - Network: Check the console output for your IP address
+   - Optional: Scan the QR Code to access the quiz with your mobile device!

 The application will automatically detect all `quiz_data*.json` files and display them on the quiz selector page.